 As such, it’s no surprise that backlinks have turned into a commodity.
 They are valuable, they cost money, they can be sold, they can be bought.
 And because they are so important and valuable, a lot of bloggers and Internet marketers are hesitant to include outbound, external links in their content.

-But this is not the right mindset.
+But that’s not the right mindset.
 Read on to learn more about the importance of outbound links in your content, not only from an SEO perspective, but also from a reader’s perspective.

 What Are Outbound / Outgoing / External Links?